LukeMcCulloch/ShallowWaterEquations/README.md

 # ShallowWaterEquations
-Riemann solver code for the shallow water equations
+Roe approximate Riemann solver for the shallow water equations.
+Now with entropy fix for transonic rarefaction.